IvanMurzak/Unity-Theme/README.md

 ## Usage

 - Go to `Window/Unity-Theme`
-- Customize color paletts as you want
+- Customize color palettes as you want
 - Add `ColorBinder` components to a target GameObject

 ### Color Binder